gbauch/gbauch.github.io/_pages/about.md

 ## *This site is currently under construction*

-I am a last year PhD student at the Center for Mathematical Economics at Bielefeld University.
+I am a last year PhD student at the Center for Mathematical Economics at Bielefeld University under the supervision of Prof. Frank Riedel.
 Before coming to Bielefeld, I've been a master student in mathametics at Heidelberg University.

-My research interest include game and decision theory under uncertainty and their application to languages and partnership dissolutions.
-Furthermore, I fancy complex analysis, esp.
-Siegel modular forms, as well as coding theory.
+<p>My research interest include game and decision theory under uncertainty and their application to languages and partnership dissolutions.<br>Furthermore, I fancy complex analysis, esp.
+Siegel modular forms, as well as coding theory.</p>